-As you can see, the interest costs of student loans can add up quickly.
+As you can see, the interest on your loan can add up quickly.

-If you took out federal student loans, there is an opportunity to have your loans forgiven.
+There is an opportunity to have your loans forgiven if you took out federal student loans.
 The federal government offers several student loan forgiveness plans.
 Here are the most popular options:

-- Teacher Loan Forgiveness.
-This program is designed to reward teachers who work full time in low-income elementary school, secondary school, or educational services agency.
-You may qualify to have up to $17,500 of your federal student loans forgiven if you teach for five consecutive years in a qualifying school.
+The Teacher Loan Forgiveness program is designed to reward teachers who work full-time in low-income elementary schools, secondary schools, or educational services agencies.
+You may apply to have $17,500 of your federal student loans forgiven if you teach for five consecutive years in a qualifying school.

 The federal government offers a variety of repayment plans.
 The best option for you will depend on your personal situation.
-You can check out a loan simulation tool on the federal government’s website to explore your options further.
+You can check out a loan calculator on the federal government’s website to explore your options further.

-Here are the repayment options that you have for federal loans:
+Here are the repayment options available for federal loans:

 1. Standard repayment plan

-In this case, you would pay the fixed amount that you owe on your loan each month.
-If you keep up with these payments, then you should pay off your loan in 10 years.
+With a standard repayment plan, you'll pay the fixed amount you owe on your loan each month.
+If you keep up with these payments, and you could pay your loan off in 10 years.

-If you have a Direct Consolidation Loan, this option would ensure that you repay your loan within 30 years.
-(A Direct Consolidation Loan is a type of federal loan that combining two or more federal loans into a new loan.
-This new loan has a fixed interest rate based on the average rate of the loans being consolidated.)
+With a direct consolidation loan, you'll repay your loan within 30 years.
+This type of loan works by combining two or more federal loans into a new loan.
+This new loan has a fixed interest rate based on the consolidated loans' average rate.

-As you first start your career, your income might be lower than after a few years of experience.
-This payment plan recognizes that and sets up the monthly payments accordingly.
+A graduated repayment plan works on the basis that when you start your career, your income might be lower than after a few years of experience.
+The graduated repayment plan recognizes that and sets up the monthly payments accordingly.

-When you first start your payments, you will start with smaller payment amounts.
+Typically, you'll start by making smaller payment amounts.
 After two years, your monthly payment will increase.
-Every two years, your payment will increase until you’ve repaid the loan at the ten-year mark.
+Your payment will increase further every two years until you’ve repaid the loan at the ten-year mark.

-If your income can not support a high monthly student loan payment, this option will allow you to stretch out your loan obligation.
+An extended repayment plan is suitable if your income doesn't support a high monthly student loan payment.
+This option allows you to stretch out your loan obligation.
 Instead of repaying your loan in 10 years, you’ll have 25 years to repay the loan.
-That will lead to lower monthly payments.

 This is also known as the income-driven repayment plan.
 A large student loan payment can dramatically impact your monthly budget.
 You might even have trouble paying for the essentials with a student loan taking a large bite out of your income.

 The income-based repayment plan will allow you to cap your payments at 10% of your discretionary income.
-This can take a huge weight off of your back if you are struggling to put food on the table while making your student loan payments.
+This can be a relief if you're struggling to put food on the table while making your student loan payments.

 Beyond repayment plans, student loan refinancing is also an option.
-Basically, with refinancing you would take out another loan to cover your student loans.
-With your new loan, you would find a lower interest rate and terms that you suit you better.
+By refinancing, you would take out another loan to cover your student loans.
+With your new loan, you would find a lower interest rate and terms that suit you better.

 A college education can help you move forward in your career.
 But student loans can be a drain on your personal finances for years.
-If possible, seek out ways to avoid taking on any student loan debt.
+So, if possible, seek out ways to avoid taking on any student loan debt.

 Student loans can be a good way to fund your education.
-But make sure that you understand the impact they can have on your financial future before signing up.
+But make sure you fully understand student loans and their impact on your financial future before signing up.